Super-Protocol/docs/docs/marketplace/guides/log-in.md

     ## Trust Wallet, step 4.
 Import SPPI tokens (optional)

-    To make Trust Wallet display your SPPI token balance, import the token.
+    To see your SPPI token balance in Trust Wallet, import the token.

     4.1.
 Open Trust Wallet, go to the **Crypto** tab and click **Manage crypto** at the bottom of the list.